-4) Also, avoid unwanted emergency department (ED) visits and hospitalizations.
+4) Avoid unwanted emergency department (ED) visits and hospitalizations.

 Bone marrow function.

-The severity of risk for coronavirus disease depends on the type of treatment you are receiving.
+The severity of risk for coronavirus disease depends on the type of treatment the patients are receiving.

 Chemotherapy - Patients receiving chemotherapy or immunotherapy have severe effects of COVID-19 disease.
-When in advanced prostate cancer, it spreads to the lungs making the patients more prone to coronavirus disease.
+Advanced prostate cancer spreads to the lungs making the patients more prone to coronavirus disease.
 So these patients should stay home to avoid complications.

 Radical Prostatectomy - These patients have the same risk as the general population.
-When you have recovered from this surgery done in the past for prostate cancer or if you even catch the coronavirus, you will not be at risk for coronavirus disease.
+After complete recovery from this surgery done in the past for prostate cancer, the patient has the same risk as that of the general population of coronavirus disease.

-External Beam Radiotherapy - Patient who has received or is currently receiving radiotherapy to treat prostate cancer is not at risk of catching coronavirus disease.
+External Beam Radiotherapy - A patient who has received or is currently receiving radiotherapy to treat prostate cancer is not at risk of catching coronavirus disease.

 Abiraterone - When the patients take this tablet, they will also be taking steroids like Prednisolone or Prednisone.
-Steroids are at a slightly higher risk of getting infections, but it depends on the dose taken.
-But on taking Abiraterone, the patient will have a low dose of steroid, and there is decreased risk of getting infections.
+People on steroids are at a slightly higher risk of getting infections, but it depends on the dose taken.
+But on taking Abiraterone, the patient will have a low dose of steroid, and hence there is decreased risk of getting infections.

 Considering the COVID-19 disease, switch to the treatment recommendations in COVID-19 for prostate cancer and follow the COVID safety precautions in order to avoid community spread and prevent complications.
-Also, seek the nearest hospital if you come across any unusual symptoms and do not frequently visit clinics unless the treatment cannot be done through telemedicine.
+Get the vaccination and the booster dose.
+Also, seek the nearest hospital if an individual comes across any unusual symptoms, and do not frequently visit clinics unless the treatment cannot be done through telemedicine.